 Background Checks and Immigration Status

-City Policy on Background Checks and Immigration Status
+City Policy and Forms

 Except as required by law or court order, contractors of any tier are prohibited from inquiries or activities to ascertain immigration status of job candidates or workers.
 The City uses a private agency to conduct background checks for contract workers and immigration status is not revealed to the City or any other authority during this process.